Thai sour-and-spicy chicken soup with tamarind leaves

 1 teaspoon salt

-Add the garlic, chilies, and salt and pound into a coarse paste.
-You may have to do this in 2 batches depending on the size of your mortar.
+Add the garlic, chillies, and salt and pound into a coarse paste.
+You may have to do this in 2 batches, depending on the size of your mortar.
 You want it to be uneven and rough.
 I prefer to pound it in a mortar rather than to purée it in a blender.
-In a blender the paste ends up smooth and does not have the same effect.
+In a blender, the paste becomes smooth and loses its original effect.
 The paste will keep in the fridge for about 2-3 days.

 To make the soup: